ruuda/blog/posts/ai-alignment-starter-pack.md

    but behaves unpredictably under _distributional shift_.
- * Another example is the [Tank Urban Legend][gwern-tank], where the creators of an image model thought they trained it to recognize tanks, but in reality the model learned to recognize cloudy vs. sunny days.
+ * Another example is the [Tank Urban Legend][gwern-tank], where the creators of an image model thought they trained it to recognize tanks, but in reality the model learned to recognize cloudy vs. sunny days, because in the training set, all tank pictures were taken on sunny days.
    While the story likely never happened, it serves as a reminder that neural networks are black boxes.
    The field of [interpretability][interpret] is in its infancy,